vim-scraper/vim-scraper.github.com/news/_posts/2011-06-23-picky-about-timezones.md

 git log --pretty=fuller shows the correct -0700 time zone.
 It's only when you use git log --pretty=raw that the horrifying truth becomes apparent.

-> The commit date in very commit in every vim-scripts repository is invalid.
+> The commit date in every commit in every vim-scripts repository is invalid.

 Git didn't use to care.
 The check was
-[added in April 2010,](https://github.com/git/git/commit/daae19224a05be9efb9a39c2a2c1c9a60fe906f1) a month before I submitted the Gitrb time zone fix.
+[added in April 2010,](https://github.com/git/git/commit/daae19224a05be9efb9a39c2a2c1c9a60fe906f1) a month before I wrote the Gitrb time zone fix.
 If only I had tested it against git HEAD...

-Writing the proper gitrb fix
+Fixing gitrb
 [was easy.](https://github.com/minad/gitrb/pull/11)
 Fixing all the broken repos, now that's going to be a challenge.

 ### What Does it Mean?

 Well, nothing needs to change immediately.
-Thanks to Bundler, the scraper has started [using the fixed gitrb](https://github.com/vim-scraper/vim-scraper/commit/26aa456419ec10276887b4565c8e70fd93499bab) right away.
-GitHub is accepting the fixed commits and we should be caught up in a day.
+Thanks to Bundler, the scraper started [using the fixed gitrb](https://github.com/vim-scraper/vim-scraper/commit/26aa456419ec10276887b4565c8e70fd93499bab) right away.
+GitHub is accepting the fixed commits and we should be caught up in a day (NOTE: 4 hours later, we're caught up).

 There's still a minor problem when a script author renames a repository.
 When the scraper sees a rename, it first pushes a commit describing the rename